anko/whatxml/readme.markdown

 ### Templating

 To generate content based on data, you can pass a function to any setter call.
-When a tag's `toString` is called, the functions passed to its setters before are called with its arguments to produce the final value.
+When a tag's `to-string` is called, the functions passed to its setters before are called with its arguments to produce the final value.

 ```ls